skyfleet-blue/skyfleet/en/outils.md

 - https://bluethread.pythonanywhere.com/

 ---
-🌤 Skythread, an app for creating [Threads](https://mackuba.github.io/skythread/) on Bluesky
+🌤 Skythread, an app for viewing [Threads](https://mackuba.github.io/skythread/) on Bluesky

 ---
 ThreadWriter for Bluesky